calikasten/scriptable/README.md

 View JSON object based on file, file URL, or plain text input.
 Modified from Scriptable gallery.

 [Sticky Note] <br>
-Sticky note widget that can display static note.
+Creates a new folder for saved Sticky Note text files and displays a static note in the widget.
 Original author [drewkerr](https://github.com/drewkerr).

 [Widget Template](https://github.com/calikasten/scriptable-scripts/blob/main/Widget%20Template.js) <br>
 A basic widget template for creating a widget by calling an API and displaying the fetched data.